Akash-Sharma-1/obsidian-notion-sync/README.md

 ## 🎯 Detailed workflow

-### 1. Takes up file all the files from your obsidian vault.
+### Step 1 : Takes up file all the files from your obsidian vault.
+Uses the vault path given in the env variable

 ![Obsidian Vault](img/obsidian_vault.png)

-### 2. Upon the running of the command Places it at the place of invocation (directory named 'ObsidianClonedVault')
+### Step 2 : Upon the running of the command, it copies the value at the place of invocation
+Choose a place of invocation and it creates a directory named 'ObsidianClonedVault'.

 ![Collected Locally](img/CollectedLocally.png)

-### 3. It then syncs this folder with a Github Repo (you can supply the name for an existing repo or it would create a new one)
+### Step 3 : It then syncs this folder with a Github Repo
+You can supply the name for an existing repo or it would create a new one with the given name in the env variable.

 ![Github sycning](img/SyncingWithGithub.png)

-### 4. Once the syncing is completed, it triggers a Github action that uploads these files to notion via Notion APIs
+### Step 4 : Once the syncing is completed, it triggers a Github action that uploads these files to notion via Notion APIs.
+A Github workflow runs in the Github action space.
+You will get a mail if it fails for some reason.
+Check the logs for more debugging on that front.

 ![Github Actions](img/GithubActions.png)

-### 5. Voila !
+### Step 5 : Voila !
 You can now access your notes on Notion too !
+If everything goes well, it will update your notion page specified in the env variable.

 ![Notion Populates](img/Notion%20Populated.png)